Shrn-25/Shrn-25/README.md

 </div>

 # 🤖 About Me
-I am an Electronics and Communication Engineering student at Thiagarajar College of Engineering with a deep focus on autonomous robotics, computer vision, and embedded systems development.
+I am an ECE student at **Thiagarajar College of Engineering** with a deep focus on autonomous robotics, computer vision, and embedded systems development.
 I enjoy bridging the gap between hardware constraints and software intelligence.

 - 🎓 **Education:** B.E.
-ECE, Thiagarajar College of Engineering, Madurai | CGPA: 8.85
+ECE, TCE Madurai (2023–2027) | CGPA: 8.85
-- 🚀 **Core Expertise:** Embedded firmware, ROS 2, and sensor fusion algorithms.
+- 🚀 **Core Interests:** Embedded Firmware (FreeRTOS/STM32), Sensor Fusion, and Industrial Automation.
-- 💡 **Interests:** Developing real-time localization, intelligent navigation, and haptic feedback systems.

 ---